curbengh/curbengh.github.io/source/_posts/gnu-vs-busybox-tools.md

 after /bin/ls is linked to /bin/busybox
 {% endblockquote %}

 So, Alpine uses BusyBox and Ubuntu uses GNU.
-While Ubuntu also bundles with BusyBox, but it uses GNU by default.
+Ubuntu does include BusyBox by default, but it mostly uses GNU.

 ## List

 I tested the tools on Alpine and Ubuntu, and noted their behaviour.
 BusyBox = BB.

 - **gzip/gunzip/zcat**: BB only support gzip/bzip2/xz format, not the ubiquitous zip.
-To extract, use **unzip**.
-GNU supports zip, but its zcat can only extract the first file.
-Use bsdtar to extract all files.
+GNU can only extract the first file.
+Use unzip or bsdtar to extract all files.
-- **unzip**: GNU doesn't support stdin as input.
-Use funzip to decompress stdin, but only extract the first file like zcat.
+- **unzip**: GNU doesn't support stdin as input. funzip can decompress from stdin, but only the first file (like zcat).
 BB support stdin and extract all files, through `unzip -`.
 - **sed**: BB doesn't support -z argument which is used to find/replace \n new line character.
 A [workaround](https://stackoverflow.com/a/1252191) is `sed ':a;N;$!ba;s/\n/<new character>/g' file` or `sed -e ':a' -e 'N' -e '$!ba' -e 's/\n/<new character>/g' file`.
 GNU `sed -z 's/\n/<new character>/g' ` works.
-- **bsdtar**: Since GNU's zcat and funzip can only extract the first file, in addition to BB's unzip, another alternative is bsdtar. bsdtar can be installed through `libarchive-tools` package.
+- **bsdtar**: Since GNU can only extract the first file, in addition to BB's unzip, another alternative is bsdtar. bsdtar is available through `libarchive-tools` package.
 To extract zip from stdin, use `$ bsdtar -xf -`.
 - **patch**: BB doesn't support `--backup` option.
 BSD doesn't support `--verbose` option.